bajtos/talks/2020-hold-my-context.md

 4. Explain why it is difficult to preserve the context (user-land promises, connection pool problem).
-Talk about our own experience with issues caused by MongoDB driver.
+Talk about our own experience with issues caused by the MongoDB driver.
 Mention other use cases affected by this problem (APM tools like NewRelic).

 5. Solution 3: explicit context passing in function arguments.
 Very reliable